-In 1993, authors Jon Katzenbach and Douglas Smith unveiled their model after having studied teams across several companies and various work challenges.
-Their book, The Wisdom of Teams, lays out their model of efficient teams in a triangular diagram, with the three points being the larger deliverables of any team: collective work products, performance results, and personal growth.
+After studying teams across several companies and their various work challenges, authors Jon Katzenbach and Douglas Smith unveiled this team effectiveness model in 1993.
+Their book, "The Wisdom of Teams," lays out their model of efficient teams in a triangular diagram with the three points representing the larger deliverables of any team: collective work products, performance results, and personal growth.

-- Commitment: teams are committed when they have a meaningful purpose, specific goals, and a common approach to their work
+- Commitment: Teams are committed when they have a meaningful purpose, specific goals, and a common approach to their work

-- Skills: team members need skills in problem solving, technical skills to accomplish their craft, and interpersonal skills to enhance teamwork
+- Skills: Team members need skills in problem-solving, technical skills to accomplish their craft, and interpersonal skills to enhance teamwork

 The T7 Model of Team Effectiveness

-Internal team factors
+The internal team factors are:

-Thrust: a common objective or goal
+- Thrust: A common objective or goal

-Talent: skills to do the job
+- Talent: Skills to do the job

-Task skills: ability to execute on tasks
+- Task skills: The ability to execute tasks

-External team factors
+The external team factors are:

-Team leader fit: whether the leader works well with the team
+- Team leader fit: Whether the leader works well with the team

-Team support from the organization: how the organization enables the team to work
+- Team support from the organization: How the organization enables the team to work

 The LaFasto and Larson Model

-Authors Frank LaFasto and Carl Larson proposed a model in 2001 called Five Dynamics of Team Work and Collaboration.
-They gathered insights from investigating 600 teams across various industries to answer the question "what is an effective team?"
+Authors Frank LaFasto and Carl Larson proposed a model in 2001 called "Five Dynamics of Teamwork and Collaboration."
+They gathered insights from investigating 600 teams across various industries to answer the question, "What is an effective team?"

-- Team problem solving: Good team relationships make it possible to work together to solve problems.
+- Team problem-solving: Good team relationships make it possible to work together to solve problems.